Swaveda

 Tradition ≠ evidence

-“The Mahabharata describes…” and “the Mahabharata war happened in…” are different sentences.
-We keep them separate.
+“The Mahabharata describes…” and “the Mahabharata war happened in…” are different sentences, and we don’t silently merge them.

 Latest articles